Jesus the Messiah = The Way, The Truth and The Life!

 4. Romans

 The Apostle Paul wrote many letters to early churches that are now books of the Bible.
 These letters center around living in light of the resurrection.
 Each letter has a unique take based on what the church was facing.
 The book of Romans was written to the church in Rome and is one of the most theologically deep letters Paul wrote.
-It's a great book to read after you've read a Gospel as it will give you a great foundation of how to live in light of Jesus resurrection.
+It's a great book to read after you've read a Gospel as

 5. Psalms